opencord/voltha-system-tests/patches/README.md

 # staging/

-The staging directory is used for comparison with the vst_venv directory to generate patches.
+The staging directory is used for comparison with the .venv directory to generate patches.
 Populate the directory with a copy of a cleanly patched virtual interpreter then modify files benath/ staging to generate a patch from.

 % make sterile
-% make vst_venv
+% make .venv
 % mkdir staging
-% rsync -rv --checksum vst_venv/. staging/.
+% rsync -rv --checksum .venv/. staging/.
 [NOTE] Make python 3.10+ migration edits beneath staging as needed
 % make patch-gather
 % make sterile